getkevin/kevin-android/README.md

 ```
 val config = PaymentSessionConfiguration.Builder(payment.id, PaymentType.BANK)
     .setPreselectedCountry("LT")
-    .setPreselectedBank("SOME_BANK")
+    .setPreselectedBank("SOME_BANK_ID")
     .setSkipBankSelection(false)
     .build()
 linkAccount.launch(config)
 ```
 ## Examples

-The ./sample folder contains a project showing how kevin. can be used.
+The ./demo folder contains a project showing how kevin. can be used.